QW-Group/ktx/README.md

 ## Versioning

 We use a pretty crappy system for versioning for now.
-For the versions available, see the [tags on this repository](https://github.com/deurk/ktx/tags).
+For the versions available, see the [tags on this repository][ktx-tags].

 ## Authors